M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 CORRECT | INCORRECT
 --- | --- |
 The configurations editor lets you create metadata card configuration rules and modify settings of external repository connectors, intelligence services, and other applications that have been installed to the vault. | The configurations editor in M-Files Admin allows you to define configurations for the following features of the vault: vault settings, custom vault data, metadata card, federated authentication, intelligence services, external connectors, vault applications The configurations in the editor are hierarchical.
 You can select subsections of a configuration in the gray navigation area, and the scope of the configuration shown in the Configuration or the Advanced tab changes accordingly.
-Electronic signing is not be available because the necessary metadata definitions for creating signature objects have not been set.
+Electronic signing is not available because the necessary metadata definitions for creating signature objects have not been set.
 For more information, refer to the M Files user guide. | Electronic signing will not be available because the required metadata definitions for creating signature objects have not been set.
 In order for automatic signature objects to be created in M-Files, aliases must be created for the new object type as well as for the required property definitions.
 The aliases are used for creating objects at the time of signing.
 If you are using M-Files Compliance Kit, these definitions should already be available.
 Otherwise, you should create the required metadata definitions in M-Files Admin in order to activate the separate signature objects.

 * Stay consistent.
 Always use the same terms for the same elements.
 This makes it a lot easier for the users to find their way around the user interface.